rackerlabs/docs-cloud-identity/api-docs/api-reference/domain-trust-operations.rst

 .. _domain-trust-operations:

 ============
-Domain Trust
+Domain trust
 ============

-Users can authenticate into a different domain than the one to which they belong to by creating a domain trust that specifies the roles that can be assigned to users that use the domain trust.
-The domain trust is then accepted by a user that can manage users in the delegate domain.
+Users can authenticate into a different domain than the one to which they belong by creating a domain trust that specifies the roles that can be assigned to users who use the domain trust.
+The user that can manage users in the delegate domain then accepts the domain trust.

 .. contents::
    :depth: 1